 So instead of focusing on the profits they stand to make from every transaction, their number one priority is to minimize the occurrence and magnitude of potential losses.

 This mindset, if good enough for them, would perhaps be good enough for us.

 Successful Trading Happens Outside The Trading Chart

-At the Icarus Project, I dedicate a full module to your mindset and context (perspective) towards trading.
+In Icarus, I dedicate a full module to your mindset and context (perspective) towards trading.

 This is crucial because there is no bigger threat to a trading account than the ignorant trader who thinks he knows what he’s doing.